 Entering darkness in this experience has the potential to empty you of all negative darkness.
 This is a very deep phenomenon.
 It is difficult to find real darkness with the unreal light everywhere.
 Even our darkness is polluted as we're not used to going back to a state of mystery.
 To be in a place and setting that is dedicated to purely feel darkness, is a rare thing.
 Try to be fully with it.
 Be curious to what happens when darkness absorbs and dissolves the noise and gradually offers the potential of profound peace and relaxation.

 The group will be guided to come back with weavings of sound healing.
-We will integrate the experience through a sharing, or silent time to meditation and further observe and integrate the workings of this powerful practice.
+We will integrate the experience through a sharing or silent time to meditate and further observe and integrate the workings of this powerful practice.

 The model I offer serves all levels.
 From someone completely new to meditation, to teachers and practitioners who can enter their own deep inner work in order to serve others.